anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2019-09-17 v1.1.6 Added a manually transpiled es5_ie11.html file with an Object.assign polyfill to the test directory to verify compatibility with IE11.
+Modified unit tests so they are ES5 compatible.
+All tests pass.
+Addes `sideEffects=false` to package.json.

 2019-06-28 v1.1.5 Improved documentation.
 Updated version of `micro-memoize` used for benchmark testing.
 No code changes.

 2019-05-31 v1.1.4 [Fixed Issue 7](https://github.com/anywhichway/nano-memoize/issues/7).